Credentials

 - archived: Whether the credential is archived (disabled)

-- dateCreated: Timestamp when the credential was created
+X-Secret-Keyon every request.
+Never stored by the server in plaintext. - dateCreated: Timestamp when the credential was created

 - dateModified: Timestamp when the credential was last modified